awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions.md

-# API Gateway Extensions to Swagger<a name="api-gateway-swagger-extensions"></a>
+# API Gateway Extensions to OpenAPI<a name="api-gateway-swagger-extensions"></a>

  The API Gateway extensions support the AWS\-specific authorization and API Gateway\-specific API integrations\.
-In this section, we will describe the API Gateway extensions to the Swagger specification\.
+In this section, we will describe the API Gateway extensions to the OpenAPI specification for REST APIs\.

 **Tip**
- To understand how the API Gateway extensions are used in an app, you can use the API Gateway console to create an API and export it to a Swagger definition file\.
-For more information on how to export an API, see [Export an API](api-gateway-export-api.md)\.
+ To understand how the API Gateway extensions are used in an app, you can use the API Gateway console to create an API and export it to a OpenAPI definition file\.
+For more information on how to export an API, see [Export a REST API](api-gateway-export-api.md)\.

 **Topics**
 + [x\-amazon\-apigateway\-any\-method Object](api-gateway-swagger-extensions-any-method.md)